-Where issues with your outsource partner are creating a knock-on effect on your customer expectations being met, this needs to be resolved as a priority.
-It is important to remember, however, that you chose this partner having gone through a tender process and they had managed your business successfully until recently.
+Where issues with your outsource partner are creating a knock-on effect on your customers’ expectations being met, this needs to be resolved as a priority.
+It is important to remember, however, that you chose this partner having gone through a tender process.
+They successfully managed your business until recently.
 Something has changed.
 Re-opening up the lines of communication, leveraging the metrics that you have agreed between the organisations, and utilising your governance structures, can help the work to resolve these issues.

-When outsourcing for the first time, you should consider that some elements of your business activities that have always been done to support your customers may no longer be supported by your new partner.
-Perhaps you had special arrangements with some large customers which may not be simple to replicate with your new outsource partner.
+When outsourcing for the first time, you should consider all areas of your business.
+Some business activities that were always done to support your customers, may no longer be supported by your new partner.
+Perhaps you had special arrangements with some large customers may not be simple to replicate with your new outsource partner.
 Perhaps there are additional (and sometimes significant) costs involved in providing your customer with these services.

-Your customers should feel looked after and be made to feel special, but your ongoing communication and management of expectations with your customers in the channel are key to that success.
-If these expectations can no longer be met, they have to be communicated carefully.
+Your customers should feel looked after and made to feel special.
+Ongoing communication and management of expectations with your customers in the channel are key to that success.
+If you will no longer be able to meet some expectations, you need to carefully communicate that.

 The right partner

-As with all partnerships, unless you are the right fit for each other, it may be time to consider looking elsewhere.
+As with all partnerships, unless you are the right fit for each other, it may be time to look elsewhere.

-If you have tried and exhausted all the options for re-opening lines of communication towards resolving your differences, but you can’t find a way forward that suits your business and your partner’s business, then that time may have come to part ways.
+You may have already tried and exhausted all the options for re-opening lines of communication towards resolving your differences.
+If, however, you can’t find a way forward that suits your business and your partner’s business, then that time may have come to part ways.

 So, what has changed?